Charles Nunley

 Course Description

-For this one-term course, qualified senior majors who wish to be considered for Honors in French must submit a proposal well in advance of registration for the term in which the work is to be undertaken.
-(Approval required; see requirements.)
+Qualified senior majors who wish to be considered for Honors in French must submit a proposal well in advance of registration for the term in which the work is to be undertaken.
+This project will consist of a significant research paper of at least 50-60 pages to be competed over two consecutive semesters.
+(Approval required.)

 Terms Taught